Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Preliminaries

 \subsection{Non-degeneracy}

 Here we give a new proof of Rump's result on the non-degeneracy of finite cycle sets \cite{rump}, that is the fact that $s\mapsto s*s$ is bijective; in Dehornoy's paper it is used to obtain the bijectivity of $(s,t)\mapsto (s*t,t*s)$.
-Here we prove both of those results using the previous section, the first proof has the advantage of being a simple direct consequence of the I-structure compared to the proof in \cite{rump} which involves several steps and constructions.
+Here we prove both of those results using the previous subsections, the proof of Rump's result has the advantage of being a simple direct consequence of the brace structure compared to the proof in \cite{rump} which involves several steps and constructions (such as using the so-called retraction of a cycle set).